 To create something authentic for our teenage audience, we developed an appealing visual identity and personalities for the chatbots and the Headstrong program.

 With Headstrong, we built a platform for creating personified chatbots, available 24/7 on Facebook Messenger.
 We created a group of teenage ‘personal trainers’, unique avatars users could interact with.
 Each was made to be as relatable as possible for young people in Aotearoa.
 Not super athletes or cool kids, just relatable friends teenagers could feel comfortable with.
-One of these avatars was Aroha, who has become the face of the project when it was adapted by the Auckland University clinical team to address the mental stresses during the COVID-19 pandemic.
+One of these avatars was Aroha, who has become the face of the project when it was adapted by the Auckland University clinical experts to address the mental stresses during the COVID-19 pandemic.

 Here is how a digital friendship with Aroha works: You initiate a conversation with her on Facebook Messenger.
 Her natural-feeling responses ask your name and introduce her.
 You set a goal, and schedule a time to check in each day.
 Each day, Aroha asks you to rate your mood, shares an inspiring quote and gives you different daily activities to try including breathing exercises and coping strategies.
 To keep it engaging, Ahora also shares rich content with video, images and games.